 Prominent genetic testing company 23andMe has experienced a massive data breach.
 The security failure exposed a range of sensitive customer data, including names, birth years, relationship labels, the percentage of DNA shared with relatives, ancestry reports, and locations.

-Surprisingly, while many companies are apologetic following mass data breaches, 23andMe has blamed its users for the security violation.
+Surprisingly, while many companies are apologetic following mass data breaches, 23andMe has appeared to blame its users for the security violation.

 How did the 23andMe breach happen?